NCAA board supports name, image and likeness compensation

 The NCAA announced Wednesday that its Board of Governors supports a plan that gives athletes the ability to cash in on their names, images and likenesses as never before and without involvement from the association, schools or conferences.

+The next step is for membership to draft legislation by Oct.
+30. A formal vote will be taken by schools at the next convention in January and new rules will go into effect no later than the 2021-22 academic year.

+“NCAA membership schools have embraced very real change,” NCAA President Emmert said in a conference call with reporters Wednesday.

-Proposed rule changes still must be voted on by NCAA membership at the next convention in January.
-The NCAA said it will still seek help from Congress to keep individual states from passing their owns laws on compensation for college athletes.
+The nation’s largest governing body for college sports said it will still seek a federal law to keep individual states from passing their owns laws on compensation for college athletes.

 The board on Monday and Tuesday reviewed detailed recommendations put forth by a working group led by Ohio State athletic director Gene Smith and Big East Commissioner Val Ackerman.
 The recommendations took an aggressive approach, opening the door for athletes to make money on everything from autograph signings and memorabilia sales to signing endorsement deals with companies large and small.